airm-ccb/airm-user-manual-1.3.0-testing/docs/strategic_docs/change_management_handbook.md

 `CR Approval Session`

-The purpose of an approval session is to make a decision about each CR with status “CCB”.
+The purpose of an approval session is to make a decision about each CR with status `CCB`.
 It will normally be preceded by a CR Presentation Session in the CCB meeting itself, and there may also have been a pre-CCB CR Presentation Session some weeks before (see section 8.3.5).

 Based on the CCB Presentation Session(s), CCB members will be asked to agree on how to handle each CR (i.e. Approve or Reject).
 If no consensus is reached, the following options are foreseen:
 - Postpone any decision on the CR.
 - Return CR to `CCBSO` for further Technical Sessions (requires a CCB statement).

-After the meeting, the `CCBSO` will document the decisions made in the meeting (primarily by updating the “status” and other fields in the CRs), and communicate the updates to the Requestors.
+After the meeting, the `CCBSO` will document the decisions made in the meeting (primarily by updating the `status` and other fields in the CRs), and communicate the updates to the Requestors.

-The aim is that the CCB will deal with all CRs with status “CCB” in each meeting.
+The aim is that the CCB will deal with all CRs with status `CCB` in each meeting.
 If time does not permit this, then the status of the unhandled CRs remains unchanged, and the `CCBSO` informs the Requestors that their CRs must wait until the next CCB meeting.

 It is important to mention that a CR Approval Session is not a session to discuss improvements to a CR.
 If the CCB feel that further technical discussion is needed before being able to make a decision, then the CR should be returned to the `CCBSO` to arrange a Technical Session.